zekiyildiz/test123.github.io/README.md

 CENG209 Dungeon Game
 Overview

 This is a text-based adventure game developed in C, designed for the CENG209 course.
-Players navigate through a dungeon, collect items, engage in battles with creatures, and strive to retrieve the legendary golden crown.
+Players navigate through a dungeon, collect items, engage in battles with creatures, and retrieve the golden crown.
 Utilize strategic commands to manage your inventory, restore health, and overcome challenges within the dungeon's depths.

 Gameplay